-When using semilog paper (see the next page), the molecular weights (in units of base pairs (bp) for DNA; kiloDaltons (kDa) for proteins) is plotted on the Y-axis and the distance the molecule migrated (in mm) is plotted on the X-axis.
+When using semilog paper (see the next page), the molecular weights (in units of kilobases (kb) for DNA) is plotted on the Y-axis and the distance the molecule migrated (in mm) is plotted on the X-axis.
 When generating a standard curve, you will obtain a straight line (use a best-fit line).

-Once your standard curve is ready, measure the distance traveled by your molecule of interest.
+When your standard curve is ready, measure the distance traveled by your molecule of interest.
 Find that distance on the X-axis, and go up until you intersect with your standard curve.
 Move over to the Y-axis and that will indicate the molecular weight of the molecule you are studying.